Audiobooks

 Joe Nolan and his Thought Thief friends managed to escape Brightside in the original novel, but now, they find themselves with a giant price on their heads and the entire country looking for them.
 Joe is badly injured and up against incredible odds, but he is willing to do whatever it takes to helps his friends and father.

-Without Expiration by William R. Hincy
+Without Expiration

 Get it at Audible or Amazon!